-- Have a copy of the student timetable and encourage students to refer to it the night before as a way of preparing for the next day. - Check your child's diary and sign it as required. - Provide the school with an email address that you frequently use as your child's teachers will communicate with you via email. - Have some ideas of healthy lunch options.
-Fruit and sandwiches or equivalent will give them energy all day.
-Try to direct what they will buy for lunch if possible. - Parents are strongly encouraged to attend events at the school such as parent nights, information evenings and sporting carnivals.
-Students may say they are embarrassed if you go, but will often secretly be quite pleased especially if you can remain subtly anonymous.
+- Have a copy of the student's timetable and encourage students to refer to it the night before as a way of preparing equipment for the next day; - Check your child's diary and sign it if required; - Make sure both the parent and student has access to SEQTA LEARN (for students) and SEQTA ENGAGE (for parents).
+These are portals that will provide key information about assessment, curriculum, policy and events; - Provide the College with an email address that you frequently use as your child's teachers will communicate with you via SEQTA ENGAGE and email; - Have some ideas of healthy lunch options.
+Fruit and sandwiches or equivalent will

+- give them energy all day.
+Try to direct what they will buy for lunch if possible.
+A canteen service is available through the College website if required; - Parents are strongly encouraged to attend events at the College such as parent nights, information evenings and sporting carnivals.
+Please refer to the Term Planner and newsletter for dates and times.

 Reassure your child that it is normal to feel uncertain, anxious and/or excited.
 Make sure travel arrangements to and from the College are organised, arriving on time for the start of the day and being picked up on time.
 Learn about the College rules, routines and timetables.